 When your first knitting project is complete you’ll need to bind off your knitting.
-Learn how to finish your knitting with this bind off tutorial.
+Learn how to finish your knitting with this step by step bind off tutorial for beginner knitters.

 If you’re new to knitting there are so many things to learn.
 Binding off is an essential to getting your beautiful work off the needles!

 There are a variety of ways to bind off, depending on your needs.
-This knitting tutorial is a for a simple bind off which works great with the knit stitch.
+This knitting tutorial is a for a basic bind off which works great with the knit stitch.

 For this tutorial you can use your current project.
 If you want to learn the bind off before you dive into a bigger pattern, then cast on and knit a few rows.

-I love a chunky knit, it’s just so cozy.
+I love a chunky cowl, it’s such a cozy knitted project.
 The Giana Cowl is a total beginner pattern works up quick in just one skein of yarn.

 Binding off is the one of the final steps at the end of a project.
 You’re so close to enjoying your newly knit accessory!